The Complete Guide to Traveling From La Fortuna to Monteverde & Vice Versa

 Both!
 If you have to choose between the two, you can always visit the Arenal area and then go on our Waterfall Half-Day Tour or Base Camp Tour, which will give you a little taste of the primary rainforests that Monteverde is known for.

 Is Monteverde worth it?

 We think so!
 Monteverde is home to some of the most astounding primary rainforest in the world, as well as many species that are adapted to live in the canopy of the rainforest.
-However, if you don’t have time for Monteverde, you can always do one of our full-day hiking tours or half-day waterfall tour from La Fortuna which will also take you through the cloud forests.
+However, if you don’t have time for Monteverde, you can always do one of our other hiking tours from La Fortuna which will also take you through the cloud forests.

 What is the easiest way to get from La Fortuna to Monteverde?